peterruler/cats-dogs-server/README.md

 - Frontend: `cd frontend && npm install && npm run build` alternative run `yarn`

 - Backend in current directory run a `npm install` or alternatively run `yarn`
+- do a `mkdir uploads` in the root directory

 # .env file
 - you must create a `.env` file in this directory with content like `NODE_ENV=development` or `NODE_ENV=production` use production on a linux server